Last updated: July 19, 2021Get paid by PayPal or gift voucher

 How Swagbucks works and where it’s available

-At first it can appear to be a complicated website to use.
+It can appear to be a complicated website to use at first with it’s clunky menu.
 But it’s not really, the design of it is just a bit busy.
 You join the website which gives you access to the member’s area.

 Here’s the process to get started: